xsc/lein-ancient/README.md

 ## Check Artifacts

-`lein-ancients` default behaviour is to check your current project (or a given file/directory) for artifacts that have newer versions available, e.g.:
+`lein-ancient`'s default behaviour is to check your current project (or a given file/directory) for artifacts that have newer versions available, e.g.:

 ```bash